bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 ---

 #### 3.3.2.3.
 Platform Information
-This type of response represents the platform information of the server.
+This type of response represents the platform information of the daemon.

 _Format:_
 ```javascript